ashaw315/hotdog-diaries/docs/ci-fixes.md

 After fixing secret validation, discovered that AUTH_TOKEN fails in deploy gate with:
 - Error: "Invalid or expired JWT token" (401 status)
 - Root cause: Production JWT_SECRET differs from the one used to generate AUTH_TOKEN
+- Solution: Discovered production was using old JWT_SECRET from .env.production.local
+- Fixed: Generated AUTH_TOKEN using production's JWT_SECRET and synced GitHub secrets
-- Solution: Force deployment to sync new JWT_SECRET to production environment
+- Both JWT_SECRET and AUTH_TOKEN now match production environment